Climate change education

 CCE helps policymakers understand the urgency and importance of putting mechanisms into place to combat climate change on a national and global scale.
-Communities learn about how climate change will affect them, what they can do to protect themselves from negative consequences, and how they can reduce their own climate footprint.
+Communities learn about how climate change will affect them, what they can do to protect themselves from negative consequences, and how they can reduce their own carbon footprint.
 In particular, CCE helps increase the resilience of already vulnerable communities who are the most likely to be adversely affected by climate change.

 CCE is rooted in Education for sustainable development (ESD).

 UNESCO Climate Change Education for Sustainable Development programme

 Established in 2010, the UNESCO Climate Change Education for Sustainable Development programme (CCESD) aims to help people understand climate change by expanding CCE activities in nonformal education through the media, networking and partnerships.
 With the help of organizations and individuals, UNESCO is able to host the World Higher Education Conference (in Barcelona 2022).
 It is grounded in the holistic approach of Education for Sustainable Development (ESD) which incorporates key sustainable development issues such as climate change, disaster risk reduction and others into education, in a way that addresses the interdependence of environmental sustainability, economic viability and social justice.
 It promotes participatory teaching and learning methods that motivate and empower learners to change their behaviour and take action for sustainable development.
 The programme seeks to help people understand the impact of global warming today and increase 'climate literacy', especially among young people, and aims to make education a more central part of the international response to climate change.
 UNESCO works with national governments to integrate CCE into national curricula and to develop innovative teaching and learning approaches for doing so.